Earl Stadtman Investigator Frequently Asked Questions

 - Q: Are there preferred formats for the Cover letter, CV, Research Plan, and Letters of Recommendation?

-A: Other than parameters stated in the advertisement, there are no preferred formats, however, the application website can only upload Microsoft Word or PDF documents.
+A: Other than parameters stated in the advertisement, there are no preferred formats, however, the font should be readable at 100% (e.g., Calibri 11 is an acceptable font).
 Page limits, when stated, should also be observed.
-Your cover letter must include in the first paragraph one or two research areas from the list in the ad, and a clearly labelled section (up to one page) describing your past, present and/or planned activities to promote diversity, equity, inclusion and accessibility in biomedical research.
+Your cover letter must include in the first paragraph one or two (no more than 2) research areas from the list in the ad, and a clearly labelled section describing your past, present and/or planned activities to promote diversity, equity, inclusion, and accessibility in biomedical research.
 For more information about NIH’s interest in diversity see https://grants.nih.gov/grants/guide/notice-files/NOT-OD-20-031.html.
-Your C.V. should include your academic or medical degrees, research experience, a complete bibliography, and a description of your leadership, mentoring and outreach activities, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research.
+Your C.V. should include your academic or medical degrees, research experience, patents, relevant awards, a complete bibliography, and a description of your leadership, mentoring and outreach activities, especially those involving women and persons from racial/ethnic or other groups that are underrepresented in biomedical research.
 In the four-page Research Plan, you should outline the research you hope to perform at the NIH in the next five years, and its innovative nature, as well as your long-term (20 year) vision for what you hope to achieve for yourself, your field, and society, as well as a description of your mentoring philosophy.
 References do not count towards the page limit.
 You should provide background on the problem(s) you wish to study, why it is an important problem, and details on what approaches and methods you would use to move your field forward, along with what makes you qualified to do this work.
 Be clear about what elements are immediate plans and which represent your longer-term vision.
 For example, describe the pathway from your research to the treatment or prevention of a disease 20 years from now.
 Also include a description of your mentoring philosophy.
 Letters of recommendation should reflect your ability to run an independent research group as well as your potential to become a world leader in your field of interest.

 - Q: How should I have letters of recommendation sent to the website?